bernieplug/eepelican/content/blog/definitive-guide-keywords.md

 However, be careful.
 Unlike the search terms and the title, the primary purpose of Features is *not* to be stuffed full of keywords.
 You want your primary focus in this section to be providing specifications or details about the product in a concise, readable manner.
 Your secondary goal is to weave in a few keywords here and there, but don’t go overboard.

-Another thing - **you don’t need to repeat keywords.** Unlike on Google, *there is no benefit to having a keyword appear multiple times on your product listing.* If it appears once, you’ll be able to rank for it, but extra instances do nothing.
+Another thing—**you don’t need to repeat keywords.** Unlike on Google, *there is no benefit to having a keyword appear multiple times on your product listing.* If it appears once, you’ll be able to rank for it, but extra instances do nothing.

 Gustavo, ever the industrious one, did some research on his competitors to learn how to optimize his Features section.
 Here’s what he found.